ZenMagick/ZenMagick/zenmagick/plugins/request/zm_imagehandler2/Readme.txt

 Ideally, they would be the last two lines before the closing head tag (</head>)

+NOTE: The mouseover can be disabled using the plugin settings.
+This allows to use your own JS or JS libary and avoid JS errors.

 c) You also might want to adjust the width/height for the image popup in common.js.